Senate struggles over long-term transportation funding

 The Senate legislation authorizes surface transportation spending for six years but provides money only through 2018.

-Lawmakers avoided an increase in the national gasoline tax and instead cobbled together funding totaling $47 billion.
+Lawmakers avoided an increase in the national gasoline tax and instead cobbled together more than a dozen “pay fors” totaling $47 billion.
 Funding sources include $9 billion in oil sales from the Strategic Petroleum Reserve and $16.3 billion from a cut in Federal Reserve dividends to large banks.

 Aides said the bill’s future could be clouded by floor amendments including potential Republican measures to end federal funding for Planned Parenthood and to do away with Obamacare.
 Democrats, meanwhile, could try to add in auto-safety provisions rejected by the Senate Commerce Committee.